It's Time To Fall Back: Daylight Saving Time Ends On November 3, 2019

 • familyarefriend

-familyarefriendalmost 5 years
+familyarefriendabout 5 years

 ok, this is a weird tradition we have but it is helpful.
 So let's all fall back

-• Messicanalmost 5 years
+• Messicanabout 5 years

 Last minute reminder: So this Sunday is when you reset your clocks one hour.
 And if you ever get confused, just remember this handy little saying: When you trip you fall forward, but when you are surprised, you spring back!
 That will help you always remember which way to move your clock.
 Hope this helps.
 P.S.
 I once knew a co-worker who moved the clocks the wrong way and was 2 hours late for work.
 Don't let that happen to you.

-• Jc Copelandalmost 5 years
+• Jc Copelandabout 5 years

 I really like tis and loved it 💕💖💘💝

-• emilyalmost 5 years
+• emilyabout 5 years

 hi and this is so cool and for school i have to write about it for current events:):)

-• NINIalmost 5 years
+• NINIabout 5 years

 NICE